jonsuh/mq-sass/README.md

 # mq-sass

-mq-sass is a simple, lightweight media query library for Sass.
+mq-sass is a lightweight media query library for Sass.

 ## Requirements